nyu-dh/website/source/_news/2024-02-13-Love-Data-Week.md

 date: 2024-02-13
 eventDate: 2024-02-13
 category: event
-location: Zoom
+location: Bobst, room 743
 startTime: 11:00am EST
 endTime: 1:00pm EST
 link: https://nyu.libcal.com/event/11885657
 author: Jojo Karlin
 tags:
   - workshop
 abstract: This Potluck inaugurates the DH DS Snack Off!
 In the spirit of culinary fun, we invite Data and DH students to bring their game.
-We will convene in room 743 in Bobst and encourage participants to come with LoveData-themed snacks and projects.
+We encourage participants to come with Love Data-themed snacks and projects.
 ---

 In the first DH Potluck of the Spring 2024 semester, NYU DH joins up with Data Services for the first ever Digital Humanities Data Services Snackoff!
 Held on February 13, 11am-1pm, in Bobst 743, the event is part of NYU's celebration of the [International Love Data Week](https://www.icpsr.umich.edu/web/about/cms/3799).